Agneself/exploring-multitouch/README.md

 previous sketches.
 The nuance between selecting/ collecting and grabbing.

 ## How to use the sketches:
-You can try out the sketches on a tablet by downloading the code, opening it in VS Code and launching the website with an extension like [Five Server](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server).
+You can test the sketches on a tablet by downloading the code, opening it in VS Code and launching the website with an extension like [Five Server](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server).
 To run the sketches on the tablet, make sure to open the `network` link provided by Five Server (e.g. `https://10.4.5.111:5500`).

 > Note: If you are using a VPN, make sure to have the tablet and computer connected by a cable.